In Hoc Signo Vinces

 Pictured from left to Right

-Corey Harris, James Sharp, Don Laughlin, Jerry Chamberlain, Gary Blair (Eminent Commander),
+Corey Harris, James Sharp, Don Laughlin( Eminent Commander), Jerry Chamberlain, Gary Blair (JR. Past Commander),

 Jim Rogerson, Zachary Haston, James Kirkpatrick, Joseph Spencer, John Thomas, Robert Cagley